ph142-ucb/sp20/syllabus.md

 ## Exams

-There are two in-class midterms and one final exam.
+There were two in-class midterms and one final exam planned, only the first was administered in person.
 Exams will cover the material presented in lecture, discussion, and lab sections, including R coding syntax, unless otherwise noted.
 You'll be allowed one single-sided 8.5x11 sheet of notes for each exam.

 - **Midterm 1:**  Wednesday, February 19 *(in class)*
-- **Midterm 2:** Friday, March 20 *(in class)*
+- **Midterm 2:** Friday, March 20 *(online)*
-- **Final:** Monday, May 11, 8-11am
+- **Final:** Monday (format TBD), May 11, 8-11am

 On the **first midterm** you may be tested on your ability to: